-José Ibarra (he/him/él) is a Venezuelan designer, researcher, and educator whose interdisciplinary work focuses on the intersection of architecture and environmental uncertainty.
-He is an Assistant Professor of Architecture at the University of Colorado Denver College of Architecture and Planning.
+José Ibarra (he/him/él) is a Venezuelan designer, researcher, and educator whose interdisciplinary work explores the intersection of architecture and environmental uncertainty.
+He is an Assistant Professor of Architecture at the University of Colorado Denver CAP.
 Ibarra is director of Studio José Ibarra and co-founder of House Operations and the Agency for Work and Play.
-He is chair of the ACSA 2023–2024 Research & Scholarship Committee.

-Ibarra was the 2019-2020 Urban Edge Fellow at the University of Wisconsin-Milwaukee, where he investigated design tactics for environmental remediation and justice that could work across different temporal scales, including deep time.
-During 2020–2022, he was Assistant Professor of Architecture at the University of Virginia School of Architecture.
-In addition to these roles, he has also taught at Cornell University and Princeton University, and has practiced architecture at Barkow Leibinger, CODA, fxCollaborative, Studio Eber, among other firms.
-Ibarra received an Associate in Arts, Architecture from Miami Dade College, and a Bachelor of Architecture and minor in German Studies from Cornell University.
-He received his Post-Professional M.Arch from Princeton University’s School of Architecture, where he also earned a Certificate in Media and Modernity.
-While at Princeton University, he was awarded multiple recognitions, including the 2019 Robert Geddes Post-Professional Award, the 2018 Howard Crosby Butler Fellowship, and the Princeton University Fellowship.
+Ibarra was Assistant Professor of Architecture at the University of Virginia (2020–2022) and previously served as Urban Edge Fellow at the University of Wisconsin-Milwaukee (2019–2020).
+He has also taught at Cornell University and practiced architecture at firms including Barkow Leibinger, CODA, and Studio Eber.
+Ibarra holds an Associate in Arts in Architecture from Miami Dade College, a Bachelor of Architecture with a minor in German Studies from Cornell University, and a Post-Professional Master of Architecture from Princeton University, where he also earned a Certificate in Media and Modernity.
+At Princeton, he received multiple honors, including the 2019 Robert Geddes Post-Professional Award, the 2018 Howard Crosby Butler Fellowship, and the Princeton University Fellowship.

 RECENT COLLABORATORS + TEAM